MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 Just make copies -- no auditing?
 TOO MANY COPIES REQUIRED

 <!-- START:TODO:RICK -->
+TBS

 TODO: Why did we choose this spectrum, which goes from rusty garbage-can lids to immortal disks.
 <!-- END:TODO:RICK -->

-It must be stressed that a client should choose a strategy that works for *somewhere* on the broad spectrum of reliability, because one never knows where one is on that spectrum.
+It must be stressed that a client should choose a strategy that works for *somewhere* on the broad spectrum of reliability, because one never knows where servers lie on that spectrum.
 The service level agreements of cloud storage server vendors are not likely to specify precise bit error rates (nor liability for lost documents).
 And error rates can change in the short term due to environmental glitches, bad disks, and such.

 ## How many copies do you need if ...